AbdouKKD/sba-308-/README.md

     Learning About a Class:
         There’s a class called "Introduction to JavaScript."
-        It has some homework tasks that students need to do.
+        It has some assignments that students need to do.

-    What Students Did:
-        Each student tried their homework and wrote down what they got.

     Checking Homework:
         The code looks at what each student did and sees if they did it on time.